 What will you contribute?

-- A minimum of eight (8) years of relevant experience in the area of reclamation.
+- A minimum of two (2) years of relevant experience in the area of reclamation.

 - Your experience should include respect to soil classification, plant identification (including noxious weeds), and vegetation performance assessments.

 - Experience in erosion control and contaminated site assessment are considered strong assets.

 - Proven experience in field project execution, supervision and coordination of junior field or office staff and subcontractors, and technical report writing.